 Cerny tells Wired, “Even though it will be fairly fast to boot games, we don’t want the player to have to boot the game, see what’s up, boot the game, see what’s up,” Cerny says.
 “Multiplayer game servers will provide the console with the set of joinable activities in real time.
 Single-player games will provide information like what missions you could do and what rewards you might receive for completing them—and all of those choices will be visible in the UI.
 As a player you just jump right into whatever you like.”

-Sony hasn’t confirmed any titles for its next-gen system yet, but the company has announced plenty of IPs currently in production.
+Sony has announced plenty of IPs currently in production, in addition to revealing the first game for PlayStation 5, titled Godfall.
 It has also been reported that Sony is planning to acquire way more exclusive titles.

 The Last of Us Part II

 After images of what appeared to be the PS5 surfaced back in August, Verge reporter Tom Warren confirms today that the console is actually a PS5 dev kit.
 He explain its V-shape and generous size are designed to make the device easy to stack for developers to run multiple stress tests.

 Also, in the image, it appears to be a Dualshock 5 controller, which will launch alongside the PS5.

 Sony is working with the United Nations as part of its “Playing For the Plant” initiative, which aims to mobilize gamers to take an active role in combating climate change.
 In support of this, Sony is adding an optional power saving setting in the upcoming PlayStation 5.